 Understanding Insurance Audits

 What’s at stake during an insurance audit?
-What steps should your practice take if you’re audited?
-We answer all of your most pressing questions.
+What steps should your practice take if you receive an audit letter?
+We answer all of your most pressing questions about the process.

 If your practice submits claims to health insurance payors, you likely know that health insurance audits are not uncommon.
-Receiving an audit notification from a payor can be overwhelming and the daunting audit process itself can add to that overwhelmed feeling.
-Let’s discuss crucial information about health insurance audits and what steps your practice should take when undergoing one.
+Receiving an audit notification from a payor can be overwhelming.
+The daunting audit process itself can add to that overwhelmed feeling.
+Let’s discuss crucial information about health insurance audits and what steps your practice should take.

 How is an insurance audit initiated?

-An audit is most frequently initiated through an official letter, notifying the practitioner of the payors intent to conduct an audit.
+An insurance audit is most frequently initiated through an official letter notifying the practitioner of the payor’s intent to conduct an audit.
 This notification will often include a records request, which will allow the payor to review a sample of your records and other documentation.

-While protecting the confidentiality of patient information under HIPPA is extremely important, the provider agreement usually authorizes the release of patient records to health insurers.
+Protecting the confidentiality of patient information under HIPAA is extremely important.
+However, the provider agreement usually authorizes the release of patient records to health insurers.